-Purpose: Automate workflows with event-driven hooks Source: Anthropic blog “How to Configure Hooks” Evidence: 14 hooks in production, 96% test validation Updated: Feb 10, 2026 — All 14 hook events documented
+Purpose: Automate workflows with event-driven hooks Source: Anthropic blog “How to Configure Hooks” Evidence: 20 hooks in production, 96% test validation Updated: Mar 31, 2026 — Added PermissionDenied hook (20th).
+Mar 6, 2026 — Added InstructionsLoaded hook (19th), agent_id/agent_type fields in hook events, worktree status line field, TeammateIdle/TaskCompleted continue:false support

 | Hook | Trigger | Use For |